 National Student Survey (NSS)

-What is the National Student Survey?|
+What is the National Student Survey (NSS)?

 The National Student Survey (NSS) is an annual survey of undergraduates across the UK.
 It is commissioned by the Higher Education Funding Council for England and is conducted by an independent body, Ipsos-Mori.

-When is the National Student Survey 2017?|
+When is the National Student Survey 2019?

-The National Student Survey 2017 is running Monday 16 January to Sunday 30 April 2017.
+The National Student Survey 2019 at King's is running from Thursday 7 February to Tuesday 30 April 2019.

 What happens to the results?

 This annual survey gives final year students the opportunity to reflect on their time at King’s.
 In combination with feedback on individual modules and through such mechanisms as course representatives, module evaluation, student-staff committees and KCLSU, your NSS feedback is invaluable in providing the College with information in order to improve the learning and living experience for current and future students.

 The results are also made public.
-Prospective students, their advisors and the public can view NSS results at Unistats.com http://unistats.direct.gov.uk/ from September 2017.
+Prospective students, their advisors and the public can view NSS results at Unistats.com http://unistats.direct.gov.uk/ from September 2019.